 While staying in your expat bubble can be comforting at times, it is also less likely that your expat friends will be truly familiar with the workings and culture of your new city.
 Local friends can be much more than just friends; they may turn into tour guides at the weekend, or connoisseurs of the greatest bars and restaurants nearby.
 Nearly half of Expat Insider 2021 respondents (48%) say that their friends and acquaintances are a fairly mixed group, made up of both locals and fellow expats — a great way to ensure that you get the best of both worlds.

 Language-Learning as a Social Base

 This feeling of disconnection is certainly not something that you will be experiencing on your own.
-While, fortunately, the majority of respondents to the Expat Insider 2020 survey (69%) say that they have never felt unwelcome due to a lack of local language skills or a foreign accent, it is certainly common to feel as though you are not entirely living like a local as long as you cannot communicate with them.
+It is certainly common to feel as though you are not entirely living like a local as long as you cannot communicate with them.

 Whether you choose to sign up to a language school or take an online course, you will meet other people who will be at your level and equally keen to get to grips with the local language.
 From the first hour of language-learning, classes become communities of people going through the same thing at the same time.

 As you begin to meet up outside of class, whether online or in-person, it will gradually become apparent just how much you are improving.
 You will find yourself going out for dinner and feeling comfortable ordering in the language that you are getting to grips with.